-- Credit hours and grade points shall be awarded only for those university courses for which a student is properly registered. - Credits, not grade points, for approved courses taken by a Norwich student at other accredited institutions may be transferred, subject to the residence requirement and provided grades earned are C or better for credit toward a baccalaureate degree and B or better for credit toward a master's degree. - Federal regulation defines a credit hour as an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institution established equivalence that reasonably approximates:
+- Credit hours and grade points shall be awarded only for those university courses for which a student is properly registered. - Credits, not grade points, for approved courses taken by a Norwich student at other accredited institutions may be transferred, subject to the residence requirement for credit toward an undergraduate or graduate degree.
+Only courses in which a student earned a B or better are eligible for transfer toward a graduate degree. - Federal regulation defines a credit hour as an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institution established equivalence that reasonably approximates: